will-thompson-k/tldr-transformers/README.md

   &nbsp
 </p>

-Each set of notes includes links to the paper, the original code implementation (if available) and the <i>Huggingface</i> :hugs: implementation where applicable.
+Each set of notes includes links to the paper, the original code implementation (if available) and the <i>Huggingface</i> :hugs: implementation.

 <ins>Here is an example</ins>: [t5](notes/t5.md).